Ditectrev/DP-203/README.md

 - [ ] Storage: Multiple blob storage accounts.
 Format: CSV.
 - [ ] Storage: Timeslice partitioning in the folders.
 Format: JSON.
-- [ ] Storage: Multiple containers in the blob storage account.
+- [x] Storage:Timeslice partitioning in the folders.
 Format: CSV.
-- [x] Storage: Timeslice partitioning in the folders.
+- [ ] Storage: Timeslice partitioning in the folders.
 Format: Apache Parquet.

 ### You are designing 2 solution that will use tables in Delta Lake on Azure Databricks.
 You need to minimize how long it takes to perform the following: Queries against non-partitioned tables.
 Joins on non-partitioned columns.
 Which two options should you include in the solution?